St. Roch, New Orleans: 21st century developments

 The population of St. Roch decreased by 56 percent between 2000 and 2010.
 Most of the houses in this area are vacant.
 Many of the residents of this neighborhood moved out after evacuating for Hurricane Katrina.
 The City of New Orleans believes that by restoring and cleaning up this neighborhood, people will want to return.
 The city is also in the process of performing restoration of some landmarks in the neighborhood.
 The city has decided to clean up the St. Roch Firehouse and the St. Roch Cemetery and Chapel.

 Politics

 The St. Roch neighborhood is in District 7/Bywater district.
 The Senator of District 7 is David Heitmeier.
 The Bywater district is located along the Mississippi River down from the French Quarter and the Faubourg Marigny.
 Its boundaries are a bit unclear.
 People of the New Orleans area usually describe the area as being bordered by the St. Claude Avenue, the Industrial Canal, and Press Street.
 The bywater district is also known as the Upper Ninth Ward.

 New Orleans is also in the 2nd Congregational district.
-Representative Cedric Richmond represents this district.
-Richmond began serving as representative in 2011.
+Representative Troy Carter represents this district.
+Carter began serving as representative in 2021.